Learning how to manage dog allergies can be tricky!

 Mentioned in a different way, allergic dogs have T lymphocytes that respond more vigorously than the same genes in non-allergic dogs.

-Over-aggressive responses cause the symptoms of common allergies.
+Consequently, over-aggressive responses cause symptoms of common allergies.

 When selecting a mate for an allergic pet, find one that has no history of allergies.

 A non-allergic dog-mate can reduce the chances of allergies in puppies.

 The take-home message is “don’t breed dogs with allergies.”

 Tip #2: The Sooner The Better: Start Allergy Treatment Early

 The sooner you start avoiding the things that cause allergic reactions in your dog, the better your final outcome will be.

 Chronic or recurrent infections are due to immune system changes and functional alterations in normal skin function.
 Both make it more difficult to treat allergic dermatitis.